 Recognize that health and beauty standards are not absolute

-Moving your body and eating nutrient-rich food are always a good idea, but it's important to understand how much we're motivated by our culturally accepted aesthetics.
+Moving your body and eating nutrient-rich food is always a good idea, but it's important to understand how much we're motivated by our culturally-accepted aesthetics when we pursue those goals.
 Diet culture purports that every fat person is a thin person waiting to be released and that we should fear fatness.

 Tovar says fatphobia is harmful fiction, and she speaks from personal experience.
 Growing up as a fat person, she experienced constant verbal and emotional fatphobic abuse in school — messaging she internalized for years until she met a group of fat activists while in grad school.

 "And they basically told me you have the right to exist exactly as you are," Tovar says.
 "You have the right to be fat."

 In a society where thinness equals beauty, this can sound like a really subversive idea.
 But it's not universally so.

 Tovar points to the hundreds of years-long practice of foot binding in China, and to modern-day communities in Mauritania in which fatness is considered the height of beauty — so much so, parents hire fattening consultants and girls take pills that are used to make livestock bigger.